craft-snippets/Craft-image-toolbox/docs/docs/Placeholders.md

 ### File mode

-This is default method.
+This is the default method.
 To use it, set `placeholderMode` to `file`.
 This method will generate image placeholders, based on source image.
 To make image fit transform settings, space will be added either from sides or top and bottom.

-Plugin provides default source image, but you can change it to your own.
-Here are plugins settings that can be used for that:
+Plugin provides default source image for the placeholder, but you can change it to your own.
+Here are the plugins settings that can be used for that:

-* `filePlaceholderPath` - file path to source image file, relative to root directory of project.
+* `filePlaceholderPath` - file path to source image file, relative to root directory of your project.
-* `filePlaceholderBackgroundColor` - hex value of background color that will be applied to empty space added to source image to make it fit transform settings.
+* `filePlaceholderBackgroundColor` - hex value of background color that will be applied to empty space in the placeholder image.
 * `filePlaceholderBackgroundOpacity` - opacity of background color, with value from 0 to 100.

 Placeholder images are outputted into `@web\placeholders` directory by default.
 This location can be changed with `filePlaceholderDirectory` plugin config setting.
 Remember that when you are changing placeholder settings, you need to remove old placeholder files so they can be generated again.